ishaaq08/tekken_cli_game/README.md

 To utilise this program fork and pull this repo to your local machine.

 ### Library installations
+Once installed on your local machine the user must install the following libraries using pip:
 `pip install inquirer, colored, time, math`

+## Challenges
+A clean and entertaining GUI was of significant focus to this project.
+Since it is very complex to generate the visuals for a fighting game such as TEKKEN, the game was hosted on the command line.
+To enhance the experience of the GUI different colours were utilised and interactivity was enabled.
+However, features such as blinking text for the health update were not possible.
+After significant research it was found that many terminals do not support blinking text.
+Moreover, having character symbols of 'POW' and 'OUCH' was also desired however this was extremely challenging and very timely.
+Due to the tight deadline of the project, more time could not have been allocated to this feature.

 ## Future Steps
 Below are possible future steps to enhance the functionality of the application aswell as the user experience: